EmergentMind/nix-config/docs/installnotes.md

 [README](../README.md) > Install Notes

+## Building nix-config on a NixOS installation

+This is a personalized configuration that has several technical requirements to build successfully.
+This nix-config will serve you best as a reference, learning resource, and template for crafting your own configuration.
+I am continuing to provide resources throughout the repository and my website to help but you must also experiment and learn as you go to be successful to create a NixOS environment that will meet your needs.

+Assuming you have an adequately configured nix-secrets repository, linked to nix-config in the flake inputs _and_ that you have configured modules in nix-config to suit your hosts and home requirements, you can build the config using a convenient just repo as follows:

+from the root of the repository on your host run `just rebuild-update` to build the config.

+## Automated remote installation

+NixOS and this nix-config can be installed remotely from a source machine running nix to a target machine but running `./scripts/bootstrap-nixos.sh -n [hostname] -d [destination] -k [ssh key path]`

+Details of this process are described in the article and video [Remotely Installing NixOS and nix-config with Secrets]( https://unmovedcentre.com/posts/remote-install-nixos-config/) available on my site.

 ## Remote installation using nixos-anywhere and a lightweight ./nixos-installer flake - Feb 27, 2024

 This process involves remote, unattended installation of nixos on a target machine.
 As usual the steps here will refined during testing and automated, where applicable.
 A lightweight flake is used so that I can gradually test out new tools (e.g. nixos-anywhere, disko, declarative-disk encryption, impermanence, etc) overtime without compromising anything in the full nix-config.